wiremoons/acroman/README.md

 directory as the programs executable.
 The default filename that is looked for by the program is: '***acronyms.db***'

-However this can be overridden, by giving a preferred location, which can be specified by an environment variable called ***ACRODB***.
+However, this can be overridden, by giving a preferred location, which can be specified by an environment variable called ***ACRODB***.
 You should set this to the path and preferred database file name of your SQLite acronyms database.
 Examples of how to set this for different operating systems are shown below.